 The Design of Commercial Roofs Compared to Residential Roofs

 People in residential areas have options when it comes to the color or the general design of the roofs that they wish to install.
 Additionally, because most residences are not places of business, oftentimes there is no real stake in the long term existence of the building.
-For purposes of the content here, long term is at least 50 years.
+For purposes of the content here, long-term is at least 50 years.
 Because people who own commercial buildings have a lot of stake in the long term maintenance of their buildings, they typically are low sloped or flat.

 Because of this, people who own commercial buildings often do not have a choice when it comes to the design of their roofs.
 Additionally, even the owners of strip malls are forced to follow a specific design for their building.
 The next time you drive by a strip mall, pay some attention to how the roofs are designed on them.
-You should notice that they are possess the exact same design for their roofs.
-This is done for a reason, and that reason is because when everything is consistent in the design of a roof for a collection of buildings, everything costs less, which is very important when it comes to commercial roofing.
+You should notice that they possess the exact same design for their roofs.
+This is done for a reason, and that reason is that when everything is consistent in the design of a roof for a collection of buildings, everything costs less, which is very important when it comes to commercial roofing.

 Labor and Costs Associated with Residential Roofing Compared to Commercial Roofing

 Perhaps the biggest difference between residential roofing and commercial roofing are the numbers associated with the labor and the costs.
 As mentioned in the strip mall example, there are times where a residential roof and a commercial roof can look similar.
-In some rare occasions, they can look the exact same.
+On some rare occasions, they can look the exact same.
 However, that is where all similarities end because there is a much different procedure with residential roofing when compared against commercial roofing.

 Residential roofing still utilizes a lot of resources to construct and install the roof.
 This is important to understand, but commercial buildings and roofing utilize even more resources and require a lot more money to install and maintain the roof.

 Residential and commercial roofing both follow the same kind of process: install a new roof on top of a new building.
 The idea is the same, and there are some instances where there are similar materials being used.
-The major differences in between commercial and residential roofing has to do with their labor and costs, the materials used, and the designs of the roofs.
+The major differences between commercial and residential roofing have to do with their labor and costs, the materials used, and the designs of the roofs.
 These three factors make up the core of the difference between commercial and residential roofs.

 Again, it is possible that a commercial roof can resemble a residential roof.
 Passing by a strip mall will prove this.
 However, that is when the similarities end.
 When it comes to large commercial buildings such as shopping centers, warehouses, and even some major business buildings, the roofing is often completely different than a residence.
 This is because commercial buildings are built with the intention of having them stand for many decades.
-For that reason, the roofs for these buildings are often made of metal, as opposed to the asphalt that comprise the majority of residences.
+For that reason, the roofs for these buildings are often made of metal, as opposed to the asphalt that comprises the majority of residences.

 Commercial roofs cost much more to install because they cover much more area.
-They also use certain roofing accessories that certain residential roofs typically do not use, such as smoke stacks and piping.
+They also use certain roofing accessories that certain residential roofs typically do not use, such as smokestacks and piping.